carpentries-incubator/fair-explainable-ml/episodes/8-releasing-a-model.md

 :::::::::::::::::::::::::::::::::::::: challenge

 ### What pieces must be well-documented to ensure reproducible and responsible model sharing?
-Discuss in small groups and report out: *Why do you believe it is or isn’t important to share ML models?
-How has model-sharing contributed to your experiences or projects?*
+Discuss in small groups and report out: *What type of information needs to be included in the documentation when sharing a model?*

 ::::::::::::::::::::::::::::::::::::::::::::::::::